kolja/PiPicoWorkshop/Curriculum.md

-These are my plans for the 4-day workshop At ArtEck Berlin.
+These are my plans for a 3 to 4-day workshop for kids aged 12 to 16.

 # day 1